fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

       - secret: RzTlxPvugG4o4O5IKS/HqEDJUmI1hwBoffff
       - secret: JZ/C/Z7ucq22dt/zjx2kEuDBN0iLjqfz
 ```

+> Please note that `agent_options` defined in a team configuration are the only agent options applied to hosts enrolled in that team.
+The `agent_options` defined here should include any necessary agent options defined in your Organization settings that you want applied to hosts enrolled in the team as well.

 ### Organization settings

 The following file describes organization settings applied to the Fleet server.